Benedict Arnold: Command at West Point

 Arnold's command at West Point also gave him authority over the entire American-controlled Hudson River, from Albany down to the British lines outside New York City.
-While en route to West Point, Arnold renewed an acquaintance with Joshua Hett Smith, who had spied for both sides and who owned a house near the western bank of the Hudson about 15 miles south of West Point.
+While en route to West Point, Arnold renewed an acquaintance with Joshua Hett Smith, who had spied for both sides and who owned a house near the western bank of the Hudson about fifteen miles south of West Point.

 Once Arnold established himself at West Point, he began systematically weakening its defenses and military strength.
-Needed repairs were never ordered on the chain across the Hudson.
+Needed repairs of the chain across the Hudson were never ordered.
 Troops were liberally distributed within Arnold's command area (but only minimally at West Point itself) or furnished to Washington on request.
-He also peppered Washington with complaints about the lack of supplies, writing, "Everything is wanting."
+Arnold also peppered Washington with complaints about the lack of supplies, writing, "Everything is wanting."
 At the same time, he tried to drain West Point's supplies so that a siege would be more likely to succeed.
 His subordinates, some long-time associates, grumbled about Arnold's unnecessary distribution of supplies and eventually concluded that he was selling them on the black market for personal gain.

 On August 30, Arnold sent a letter accepting Clinton's terms and proposing a meeting to André through yet another intermediary: William Heron, a member of the Connecticut Assembly whom he thought he could trust.
 In an ironic twist, Heron went into New York unaware of the significance of the letter and offered his own services to the British as a spy.
 He then took the letter back to Connecticut, suspicious of Arnold's actions, where he delivered it to the head of the Connecticut militia.
-General Parsons laid it aside, seeing a letter written as a coded business discussion.
-Four days later, Arnold sent a ciphered letter with similar content into New York through the services of the wife of a prisoner of war.
+General Samuel Holden Parsons laid it aside, seeing a letter written as a coded business discussion.
+Four days later, Arnold sent a coded letter with similar content to New York through the services of the wife of a prisoner of war.
 Eventually, a meeting was set for September 11 near Dobbs Ferry.
-This meeting was thwarted when British gunboats in the river fired on his boat, not being informed of his impending arrival.
+This meeting was thwarted when British gunboats in the river fired on Arnold's boat, not being informed of his impending arrival.